viksl/krita-plugin-custom-canvas-rotation/README.md

       for 1 whole second until you can rotate again which I believe doesn't really make sense for anyone but I'm leaving this note here just in case)

+## Possible future update

+- Perhaps an icon to idicate the centre for rotation gizmo (cursor)
+- Utilize buffer area for canas rotation reset

 ## Thanks to

 wojtryb (<https://krita-artists.org/u/wojtryb>)